priyalkhandelwal0608/ML-Experiment-Tracking-with-MLflow/README.md

 | **retraining/** | Automated scripts to refresh the model when drift is detected. |

 ---
+##🛠️ Key Components
+Drift Detection
+The monitoring/drift_detection.py script identifies shifts between reference_data.csv and incoming production_data.csv.
+This ensures the model isn't making predictions on data it no longer understands.

+Retraining Loop
+When the monitor flags significant drift, retraining/retrain.py can be triggered to update model.pkl using the most recent production data samples.

 ## 🚀 Quick Start Guide